If ethical non-monogamy isn't your thing, that's fine. Just move along to the next profile.

 Why people are better at describing what they like in the 'favourites' section than they are at describing themselves.

-My next adventure - Canada and America in August.
+My next adventure - Europe and the UK midyear.

 Music - Mostly my piano.
 Sure, I'm not very good yet, but I want to be.

 Why 9/10 of the messages I receive don't meet the >80% match and >2 sentence instructions I've put into my "You should message me if" Is it really that hard?